htec-nos/utilities/sonic-db-tools/README.md

 # Config DB interaction Python script

-This script demonstrates how to interact with SONiC Redis Config Database using the `swsscommon` Python bindings.
+This script demonstrates how to interact with SONiC Redis Config Database using the `swsscommon` library that provides database connectivity for SONiC.

-The script performs the folloowing actions:
+The script performs the following actions:
  - Connects to `CONFIG_DB`
  - Lists all ports under the PORT table
  - Updates Ethernet 0’s MTU field to 9000